Envoy API

 descriptorValue: "per-minute"

-4. Place the descriptor and action configurations into the appropriate Gloo Edge custom resources to implement rate limiting.
+4. Place the descriptor and action configurations into the appropriate Gloo Gateway custom resources to implement rate limiting.
 You can choose between referring to a RateLimitConfig resource (Enterprise-only) or entering the descriptors and actions directly into the resources.
 For more information about implementation options, see the Rate limiting setup guide.

 1. Place both the descriptors and actions in the RateLimitConfig resource, such as in the following example YAML configuration in GitHub.